captnwalker/hangman-cli/README.md

 # Hangman-CLI

->Command Line Interface (CLI) Hangman Game built in NODE.js. to begin, at commnad prompt type hangman.js.
+>Command Line Interface (CLI) Hangman Game built in NODE.js.
+To begin, at the command prompt, type `node hm.js`.
+Good Luck!

 ### Screenshot of this Project